 If you are not eligible to receive benefits in the UK, we will not be able to help you.

 - live in Kent (if you pay your Council Tax to Medway Council you will need to contact their local welfare provision scheme)

-- live on a low income or receive a means-tested benefit
+- live on a low working income, or receive a means-tested benefit if not in employment

 We will ask for evidence of your benefits and savings, and we may also ask for things like: